akakream/akakream/README.md

 <h1>Hi, I'm Kerem!</h1>

-I am a master student at the Technical University of Berlin and a full stack developer and researcher.
+I am a master student at the Technical University of Berlin and a software engineer at HeyJobs.

 <ul>
     <li>